 This is a biochemical change not a disease.
 However it can be regarded as a warning sign; one that indicates that we are more at risk from diabetes, heart disease, raised blood pressure and even osteoarthritis and a subgroup of Alzheimer’s disease.
+Recently it has been found to increase the risk of dying from Covid 19 three-fold.

 sometimes called insulin resistance.